| Overview: Apart from verbal-language communication, there is another important

 told to be courageous and to control his emotions, especially sadness.

 A crying girl is more tolerated than a crying boy.
+In addition, different societies have different expressions for

 their emotions.
 For example, the Japanese tend to conceal their